 While the price point might be daunting for some, you’ll soon see why the Large Big Green Egg is one of the most popular models in the Big Green Egg product family.
-However, the Large Big Green Egg is designed to be housed inside the compatible nest, island, or cook table.
+The Large Big Green Egg is designed to be housed inside the compatible nest, island, or cook table.
 In this case, you’ll have to purchase the accessory separately for the Kamado, or you can build the DIY cooking station on your own.

 3. Small Big Green Egg

 The Small Big Green Egg is one of the best options for people with limited budgets who want to get in on the Kamado grill trend.
 Its smaller footprint is ideal for people living in apartments with balconies or just have limited space on patios but want to smoke some ribs anyway.

 Smoking isn’t the only option available for this grill; you can still use it as a great outdoor oven.
 Even if you already have a smoker or grill, you can benefit by adding one of these units to your outdoor kitchen since this little grill can do anything that it’s bigger siblings can, it just does it on a smaller scale.

 You can fire it and slowly smoke some mac and cheese or use it for baking a triple berry cobbler while your main grill takes care of the kabobs, burgers, and steaks.
 Your only limit is the recipes you can think up.

 As with the other Big Green Egg models, you’ll also need to purchase a stand to raise your Kamado grill off the ground.
 The Small Big Green Egg is also compatible with the brand’s range of kitchen islands so you can create a stylish outdoor kitchen.